nodeschool/lahore/README.md

 ## Events ##

-We're planning an event in February 2015, and we'll keep you updated!
+We're planning an event in May 2015, and we'll keep you updated!